 If you’re purchasing into a body corporate, it is vital that you understand about the Schemes sinking and administrative fund as well as being aware of the contribution levies that you will have to make as an owner.
 Another overlooked issue, is that Body Corporate's can issue further contribution levies at any time (e.g. if the roof is in a state of disrepair and has been overlooked and or the sinking fund is insufficient to cover the costs), so we always recommend to clients that a detailed search of the Body Corporate records is undertaken.
 This is a search that we can arrange on your behalf and provide advice, if requested, on whether we believe:

 · that the records are accurate,

 · any problems that may arise from previous motions not passed by the Body Corporate,

 · pending and present litigation that the Body Corporate may be involved; and

 · the likely costs that the Body Corporate may be faced over the coming years.

-With a growing number of retirees selling up the family home in search of something more manageable and investors drawn to the cheaper purchase prices, an eye must be kept on the additional expenses to maintain common areas which increases as the building gets older.
+With a growing number of retirees selling up the family home in search of something more manageable, and investors drawn to the cheaper purchase prices, an eye must be kept on the additional expenses to maintain common areas which increases as the building gets older.

-Buying or selling commercial real estate often demands a more complex legal process than required for residential conveyancing, (but we are still able to provide fixed fees in most cases).
+Buying or selling commercial real estate often demands a more complex legal process than is required for residential conveyancing, (but we are still able to provide fixed fees in most cases).
 Affinity Conveyancing Lawyers are able to carefully guide you through the steps necessary to enable a satisfactory conclusion to this process.

 · Tax effective business structures